- Medicinal mushrooms have a wide range of health benefits, from boosting immunity and reducing inflammation to enhancing cognitive function.

-The calming effects of reishi mushrooms make it perfect for stirring into a mug of boiling water at the end of the day to help lull yourself into a peaceful, rejuvenating sleep.
-Mushroom extracts aren’t heat-sensitive, so you can enjoy your steaming hot drink without worrying about the temperature affecting the integrity of the nutrients.
-You can get it in our online store here -> SuperFeast Reishi — The Superior Protector.
+The calming effects of reishi mushrooms make it perfect for making 'reishi tea' at the end of the day to help lull yourself into a peaceful, rejuvenating sleep.
+Mushroom extracts typically aren’t heat-sensitive, so you can enjoy your steaming hot drink without worrying about the temperature affecting the integrity of the nutrients.

 Not only that, but the mighty fungi is also a treasure trove of vital vitamins, mineral and enzymes we need to thrive and stay healthy.

-Chaga is a real anti-ageing, immune-supporting powerhouse with a staggering number of medicinal mushroom benefits, such as:
+Chaga is a real anti-ageing & immune system powerhouse with a staggering number of benefits, such as:

 - Preventing skin, hair and eyes from ageing prematurely